 The Michigan Competitive Scholarship program is available to undergraduate students pursuing their first degree.
 For additional information contact the State of Michigan Scholarships & Grants Office at SSG@michigan.gov or call 1-888-4-GRANTS

-Eligibility: Students must demonstrate financial need and merit.
+Eligibility: Students must have completed the FAFSA by March 1 to be eligible.
+Students must demonstrate financial need and merit.
 Eligible applicants must achieve a qualifying SAT score of at least 1200 prior to entering college.
 Must be enrolled at least part-time.
 Must be a Michigan resident since July 1 of previous calendar year.
 Must maintain cumulative GPA of 2.0 and be meet Satisfactory Academic Progress.
 Must not be in default on a federal student loan.
-Students must have completed the FAFSA by March 1 to be eligible.

 Award Amount: The scholarship amount will be determined by the State of Michigan each academic year.
 Awards are subject to the availability and approval of state funding.